eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/Sources/EudiWalletKit/EudiWalletKit.docc/IssueDocuments.md

 ### Resolving Credential offer

 The library provides the `resolveOfferUrlDocTypes(uriOffer:)` method that resolves the credential offer URI.
-The method returns the resolved `OfferedIssuanceModel` object that contains the offer's data (offered document types, issuer name and transaction code specification for pre-authorized flow).
+The method returns the resolved `OfferedIssuanceModel` object that contains the offer's data (offered document types, supported claims, issuer name and transaction code specification for pre-authorized flow).
 The offer's data can be displayed to the user.

 The following example shows how to resolve a credential offer: